Gerberga of Lorraine

 Gerberga of Lorraine (c.
 925–995) was a lady of the highest European nobility who became the wife of Megingoz of Guelders around 945.

 She was a daughter of Godfrey, Count Palatine of Lotharingia and Ermentrude, possibly the eldest daughter of Charles the Simple.
 On her father's side she was a granddaughter of Gerhard I of Metz and Oda of Saxony, daughter of Otto I, Duke of Saxony.

-She founded the Vilich Abbey, northeast of Bonn.
-She died in 995.
+She founded the Vilich Abbey, northeast of Bonn, after the death of her only son.
+She and Megingoz separated after their son's death; Gerberga oversaw the construction of the abbey and kept a devout life of prayer and fasting.
+She died in 995 and was buried in the abbey.
 Megingoz died shortly afterwards, after 998.

 Children

 With Megingoz, she had the following children: